← Back to DartsStar

 Competitions

 Besides league play, cup and ranked add different pressure situations and alternative goals.
-That gives the career more strategic variety.
+Cup introduces knockout tension, while ranked rewards active direct comparison through visible MMR movement.
+Together they give the career more strategic variety beyond grinding the league table.

 Tasks and progress

-Training is one of the core systems in DartsStar.
-It develops several attributes that matter in different phases of a match.
+The training system is one of the most important parts of DartsStar.
+It develops several attributes that matter in different phases of a match – not just surface-level values, but stats that interact with the simulation engine in measurable ways.

 DartsStar screenshot showing career and training screens